DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 Speech
 ~~~~~~

 Speech is supported.
 It's enabled by default.
-Pressing Space+VolumeUp enables
+Pressing Forward+VolumeUp enables it,
-it, and pressing Space+VolumeDown disables it.
+and pressing Forward+VolumeDown disables it.

 * To interrupt what's currently being spoken, press Dot1+Left.